zer0mode/CS-MI/roza-MDD/README.md

 #### Importing data in database

 Once the raw data is restructured it can be imported in database.
-If database is ready the importation can be launched with the [db_rozana script]
+If database is ready the importation can be launched with the [db_rozana script].

-Keep the script in the same location with the config file and the [integrator].
+Keep the script in the same location with the config file and the [integrator](#running-the-integration-script).

 **Important**